 Giguere was the MVP of the 2003 Stanley Cup playoffs, when the Ducks were beaten in Game 7 of the Stanley Cup finals by New Jersey.

-Bryzgalov played well during the postseason last year when Giguere was injured, helping Anaheim advance to the Western Conference finals, where the Ducks lost in five games to Edmonton.
+Bryzgalov played well during the post-season last year when Giguere was injured, helping Anaheim advance to the Western Conference finals, where the Ducks lost in five games to Edmonton.

-The 36-year-old Selanne, rejuvenated since his return to Anaheim before the 2005-06 season, took a long pass from Francois Beauchemin, broke behind the defense and into the slot, where he slid the puck between Backstrom's pads at 9:52 of the second period.
+The 36-year-old Selanne, rejuvenated since his return to Anaheim before the 2005-06 season, took a long pass from Francois Beauchemin, broke behind the defence and into the slot, where he slid the puck between Backstrom's pads at 9:52 of the second period.

 Demitra beat Bryzgalov with a 15-foot slap shot down the slot, with the puck sailing into the net high on the goalie's glove side at 14:51 of the second period.

 Notes: Giguere had three shutouts as the Ducks swept the Wild in the Western Conference finals in 2003, Minnesota's last appearance in the postseason. ...
 The Ducks and Wild split their regular-season series this season, with each team winning twice on home ice. ...
 Selanne's goal was his 29th in the postseason for Anaheim, tying him with Paul Kariya for the franchise record.